acvwilson/linkedin-oauth2/README.markdown

 ### Authenticate

-LinkedIn's API uses Oauth for authentication.
+LinkedIn's API uses Oauth2 for authentication.
 Luckily, the LinkedIn gem hides most of the gory details from you.

 ```ruby
 require 'rubygems'